This chapter provides an introduction to the Cisco Internet Streamer Content Delivery System (CDS). This chapter has the following major topics:

 Flash Media Streaming supports signed URLs, which adds additional security.
 The URL signature generation is based on a key that is a shared secret between the component generating the URL signature and the component validating the URL signature.
 The URL signature can be generated by the Service Engine, another component external to the Service Engine, or the web portal.

-Table 1-4 Codecs Supported in CDS Releases 2.2 and 2.3 for Flash Media Streaming
+Table 1-4 Codecs Supported in Flash Media Streaming

 MPEG-4 Part 3, also known as AAC+, HE-AAC.
 A set of compression codecs for perpetual coding of audio signals, including some variations of Advanced Audio Coding (AAC), as well as AAC Main, AAC LC, and SBR.

 Advanced Video Coding (AVC), also known as H.264/AVC.